faranalytics/js-html-renderer/README.md

 A JS DSL for rendering HTML on the client or the server.

 ## Introduction
 The JS HTML Renderer provides a concise syntax for writing HTML using JavaScript.
-You can create a static template and inject dynamic content into it.
+You can use the JS HTML Renderer to create a static template and inject dynamic content into it.
 JS Symbols are used in order to designate where dynamic content will be inserted.

 ### Features
 - An intuitive and concise syntax.